 VBA GoTo statement is used when an error occurs while running the code rather than displaying error to resume the next line of code by ignoring the error message.
 There are two kinds of GOTO statements one is to select any range of the worksheet in the specified workbook and another one is error handler.

-In order to overcome the anticipated errors in VBA, we have a function called “GOTO”.
+To overcome the anticipated errors in VBA, we have a function called “GOTO.”
 We will see both kinds of GoTo statements in this article.

 2 Ways to use GoTo Statement in VBA Code

 If you want to go to the specific workbook or specific worksheet in all the opened workbooks, we can use the statement Application.GoTo method.

 Let’s look at the syntax of the Application.GoTo method